 A WORD ON SPICES

 Spices also matter!
 Big time!
-Freshly roasted spices are the best by far, they also keep better in your cupboard.
-If you have a pack of turmeric lingering in the cupboard, please get rid of it and buy some more.
+Freshly roasted spices are the best by far.
+If you have a pack of ancient turmeric lingering in the cupboard, please get rid of it and buy some more.
 I know its a waste, but old spices are pointless and lead to insipid curries.
 The beauty of Indian cooking is primarily found in the freshness of the spices used.
 If your using spices, keep them in an airtight container, in a dark place.
 We cherish our spices and generally use freshly roast spices, ground in a pestle and mortar.
 If you’re going to make a curry, you might as well make it spectacular!

 The teaspoons below are all pretty level or one heaped half teaspoon.